Facebook funds Harvard effort to fight election hacking, propaganda

 "Right now we are the founding sponsor, but we are in discussions with other tech organizations," Stamos said in an interview before the speech.
 "The goal for our money specifically is to help build a standalone ISAO (Information Sharing and Analysis Organization) that pulls in all the different groups that have some kind of vulnerability."

-The project will be managed by Eric Rosenbach, a former U.S. Assistant Secretary of Defense who is co-director of the Kennedy School's Belfer Center for Science and International Affairs.
+The project will be managed by Eric Rosenbach, a former assistant secretary of defense who is co-director of the Kennedy School's Belfer Center for Science and International Affairs.

 "Most campaigns don't have the tools right now to defend themselves from cyber attacks," Clinton campaign chair Robby Mook said in an email.
 "Our initiative aims to fill that void and to help both Democratic and Republican campaigns defend themselves with greater information-sharing and security tools."